-Threats of non-performance before the time of performance is due to lead to an entirely different legal concept called “anticipatory repudiation”.
+Threats of non-performance before the time of performance are due to lead to an entirely different legal concept called “anticipatory repudiation”.

 If you are involved in a breach of contract lawsuit or you think an individual is not keeping up to his or her end of the bargain, it is advisable to seek an experienced business lawyer before you make any decision.